Providers

 If more than one machine passes the third condition, the logic will randomly select one machine from this group.
 Once the final machine is selected, the Atlas Network client receives a deployment request, which triggers the actual deployment process.

-Service Level Aggrement(SLA)
+Service Level Agreement(SLA)

 Since provider machines will run nodes of various protocols, they must have a high uptime.
 Providers must ensure that their machines have 99% or more uptime annually.
 Machines that meet this requirement are chosen for node deployments, which means having a less uptime machine will impact the earning potential.